avis-router/avis/trunk/README.txt

 has been tested on Mac OS X Tiger (10.4), Windows XP and Windows Server 2003, Fedora Core (3 & 6) and Debian Sarge (3.1).

-NOTE: although Avis is platform-independent, the "avis.sh" script and example command lines appearing later are for Unix environments.
+NOTE: although Avis is platform-independent, the "avisd" script and example command lines appearing later are for Unix environments.
 Windows users can either translate as needed or run under cygwin (http://www.cygwin.com).